Blinken tries to calm allies ahead of possible Iran deal

 He also vowed to cooperate with Israel to counter Iran's “aggressive behavior” across the region.

-It remains unclear if or when the nuclear deal will be renewed, but there are indications it could be soon despite several last-minute snags.
-The negotiations have been complicated by Russia's invasion of Ukraine.
-Russia is among the six global powers negotiating with Iran, and condemnations by the U.S. and other western powers involved in the talks have added an element of uncertainty to the talks.
+It remains unclear if or when the nuclear deal will be renewed, but there are indications it could be soon despite several last-minute snags, one of which involves Iran's demand for the U.S. to lift its designation of the Islamic Revolutionary Guards Corps as a “foreign terrorist organization.”

+Israel is deeply opposed to such a step and Israeli Prime Minister Naftali Bennett told Blinken that he hoped “the United States will hear the concerned voices from the region — Israel’s and others — on this very important issue.”

+Israel and its neighbors believe any easing of sanctions and the delisting to the IRGC would embolden Iranian-backed militant groups from Hezbollah in Lebanon to the Houthis in Yemen, who have recent launched several rocket attacks on the United Arab Emirates and Saudi Arabia.

 If a deal is reached, Israel has repeatedly noted that it is not a party to the agreement and reserves the right to take action, including a potential military strike, against Iran if it feels it is necessary.

 “Israel and the United States will continue to work together to prevent a nuclear Iran.
 At the same time, Israel will do anything we believe is needed to stop the Iranian nuclear program.
-Anything,” Lapid said.
+Anything,” Israeli Foreign Minister Yair Lapid said.
 “From our point of view the Iranian threat is not theoretical.
 The Iranians want to destroy Israel.
 They will not succeed, we will not let them.”

 Underscoring regional anxieties, Israel’s government has hastily arranged a meeting of top diplomats from Arab countries that have normalized relations with Israel and Blinken.
 The two-day gathering is set to begin later Sunday at a kibbutz in the Negev Desert.